 ¹The AXIS feet side-to-side movement is relatively limited.

-I didn’t have a chance to try KICKR MOVE yet, but I believe it will increase riding comfort.
+I haven’t tried KICKR MOVE yet, but I believe it will increase my riding comfort.
 Trainers without movement are the worst.
 They put excessive pressure on your intimate parts.
 That’s why rocker plates are so popular.

 You can also watch the following video introducing KICKR MOVE.